 But while I love a good vegan oil-free blog, many of them do the world a disservice by simply sharing classic vinaigrette recipes with the oil omitted.
 Those are probably not going to do it for you.

-Instead, the five oil-free recipes below incorporate fat from nuts and seeds to give the same fatty, oily texture only in a whole-food way, without all the calorie density of pure oil.
+Instead, the seven oil-free recipes below incorporate fat from nuts and seeds to give the same fatty, oily texture only in a whole-food way, without all the calorie density of pure oil.
 This is the good kind of fat we always talk about.

 And it’s nuts (not dairy products) that can make creamy recipes just as creamy and delicious as ones with animal products, only a heck of a lot more healthy.

 7 Oil-Free Salad Dressing Recipes

-Below you’ll find my five go-to dressing recipes, each filling a different need.
+Below you’ll find my seven go-to dressing recipes, each filling a different need.
 Based on how my family is feeling in the moment, and what food we have available, we’ll whip up one of these, throw a salad together, and call it a meal.

 But keep in mind, salads don’t always have to look like a plate of lettuce and toppings.
 You can combine a bunch of grated vegetables, have it focus on pasta, or simply use these dressings as dipping sauces.
 It’s not too far of a stretch to call that a salad.